cafjs/caf_cli/README.md

-# CAF.js (Cloud Assistant Framework)
+# Caf.js

 Co-design permanent, active, stateful, reliable cloud proxies with your web app and gadgets.

 See http://www.cafjs.com

-## CAF Client Lib for node.js
+## Client Library

 [![Build Status](https://travis-ci.org/cafjs/caf_cli.svg?branch=master)](https://travis-ci.org/cafjs/caf_cli)

-This repository contains a client CAF library for browser (using `browserify` and native websockets), cloud, scripting, and gadget (`node.js`).
+This repository contains a `Caf.js` client library for browser (using `browserify` and native websockets), cloud, scripting, and gadget (`node.js`).

-The base interface is very similar to a websocket, but CAF dynamically adds remote invocation methods with local argument checking.
+The interface is similar to the websocket client API, but `Caf.js` dynamically extends it with remote methods and local argument checking.

 For example, with the CA: